FerasHamam/LegacyWallpapers/README.md

   <h3 align="center">Legacy</h3>

   <p align="center">
-    Legacy is a simple way to find suitable FHD wallpaper for your phone!
+    Legacy is a simple way to find distinguish wallpapers for your phone!
   </p>
 </p>